unity3d-jp/MeshSync/Documentation~/SceneCacheInTimeline.md

 Pressing the curve button next to the track name will open the curve section which allows us to confirm how the playback is being controlled by the clip.

-Additionally, if we want to configure the key frames so that they follow a certain rule for a specified duration, we can use the **Auto Generate Key Frames** section to do this automatically.
+Additionally, if we want to configure the key frames using a certain rule for a specified duration, we can use the **Auto Generate Key Frames** section to do this automatically.

 ### Key Frame Properties